 Monte Carlo sampling for Bayesian spline regression with an unknown (nonparametric) transformation.
+Cubic B-splines are used with a prior that penalizes roughness.

 Usage